microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 - Namespace scope config to deploy the "Bookstore" application open service mesh traffic split policies.
 - Namespace scope config to deploy the "Hello-Arc" web application.

-### KeyVault integration
+### Key Vault integration

 The Azure Key Vault Provider for Secrets Store CSI Driver allows for the integration of Azure Key Vault as a secrets store with a Kubernetes cluster via a [CSI volume](https://kubernetes-csi.github.io/docs/).

-ArcBox deploys Azure Key Vault as part of the infrastructure provisioning.
-Also, it will hook the _ArcBox-CAPI-Data_ cluster to Azure Key Vault by deploying the [Azure Key Vault Secrets Provider extension](https://docs.microsoft.com/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider).
+ArcBox deploys Azure Key Vault during the automation scripts that run after logging into _ArcBox-Client_ for the first time.
+The automation configures the _ArcBox-CAPI-Data_ cluster to Azure Key Vault by deploying the [Azure Key Vault Secrets Provider extension](https://docs.microsoft.com/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider).

 A self-signed certificate is synced from the Key Vault and configured as the secret for the Kubernetes ingress for the Bookstore and Hello-Arc applications.